Bridging the reality gap between AI and Industry 4.0

 A summary of industry-ready state of the art computer vision techniques.

-Artificial intelligence has become a booming trend in the industrial sector these days, as automation and optimization continue to be the primary focus of the digital revolution.
+Artificial intelligence has become a big trend in the industrial sector these days, as automation and optimization continue to be the primary focus of the digital revolution.
 In this article, we will take a look at the state of the art computer vision techniques that have generated a lot of excitement in AI community in the last few years, and are considered to be industry-ready and are sure to have a significant and practical impact for industrial use cases.
 Some of these techniques demonstrate incremental yet incredible advancements in performance, surpassing human level performance and thus surpassing precision and reliability standards expected by most industries.
 The incredible advancement in basic computer vision tasks, such as image classification, have made it feasible to reliably combine multiple techniques to create new, compound techniques that enable entirely new use cases that have never been explored in industrial environments before.
 That being said, these new techniques have demonstrated that is it possible to obtain precision and reliability results comparable to those that would otherwise only be obtainable with specialized systems that are very hardware intensive.
 While there are practical difficulties and limitations in implementing these specialized systems and installing the required hardware, cameras are readily available, thereby dramatically broadening the scope of use cases.
 Computer vision systems powered by AI make it possible to leapfrog into an entirely new domain accelerating the progress towards Industry 4.0 and the true digitization and augmentation of the physical reality.

 “In 2015 the state of the art deep learning algorithms surpassed human level performance for image classification”